Top Movies and TV Shows in your Collection

 Joel Pforzheimer

-In 1984, the Apple Macintosh 128K’s voice demo fails less than an hour before its unveiling at Flint Center.
-Apple co-founder Steve Jobs demands engineer Andy Hertzfeld fix it, threatening to publicly implicate him in the presentation’s credits if he does not.
-Hertzfeld finally suggests faking the demo using the prototype Macintosh 512K computer.
-Jobs rants to marketing executive Joanna Hoffman about a Time magazine article exposing his paternity dispute with ex-girlfriend Chrisann Brennan – he denies he is the father of Brennan’s five-year-old daughter, Lisa.
-Brennan arrives with Lisa to confront him – she is bitter over his denials and his refusal to support her despite his wealth.
-Jobs bonds with Lisa over her MacPaint art and agrees to provide more money and a house.
-Apple co-founder Steve Wozniak asks Jobs to acknowledge the Apple II team in his presentation, but Jobs feels that mentioning the computer (which he considers obsolete) is unwise.
+In 1984, the voice demo for the Apple Macintosh 128K fails shortly before its unveiling at Flint Center.
+Co-founder Steve Jobs urgently requests engineer Andy Hertzfeld to fix it or risk being publicly implicated in the presentation’s credits.
+In a last-minute solution, Hertzfeld suggests using the prototype Macintosh 512K computer to fake the demo.
+Meanwhile, Jobs vents to marketing executive Joanna Hoffman about a Time magazine article that reveals his ongoing paternity dispute with ex-girlfriend Chrisann Brennan.
+He denies any relation to Brennan’s five-year-old daughter, Lisa.
+However, Brennan unexpectedly arrives with Lisa and confronts Jobs for his denial and lack of support despite his wealth.
+After bonding with Lisa over her MacPaint art, Jobs agrees to provide more financial assistance and a house for them.
+As he prepares for his presentation, co-founder Steve Wozniak requests that Jobs acknowledge the Apple II team’s contributions, but Jobs considers mentioning the now-obsolete computer as unwise.

 Comments (0):